codecrafters-io/grep-tester/docs/grep-breakdown.md

 ## Notes

 - `-r` doesn't follow recursive symlinks (we won't test for symlinks at all)
 - GNU Grep doesn't guarantee the sorting order of the output, it processes the files in the order the underlying filesystem returns them.
 For your `grep`, you can print the matching lines to stdout in any order you want.
-We won't assert for the order.
+We won't test for the order.
 - If no directory is provided with `-r`, `grep` runs the search in the current working directory.

 # Stage 5: Multiple-directory recursive search